X

 ∨ VIEW BIO ∨

-Dr. Hiroki Sayama, Professor of Systems Science and Director of the Binghamton Center of Complex Systems at Binghamton University, is internationally recognized as one of the founding figures of the field of Adaptive Networks.
-His research includes several distinct areas, including artificial life and computational synthetic evolutionary systems; theoretical modeling and experimental investigation of human collective decision making and organization dynamics; complex adaptive networks in which dynamic changes occur in both network structure and states of network components; applications of complex systems modeling and analysis to various societal problems; and unique education/outreach activities involving K-12 teachers and the public.
+Dr. Hiroki Sayama, Distinguished Professor of Systems Science and Industrial Engineering and Director of the Binghamton Center of Complex Systems at Binghamton University, is internationally recognized as one of the leading figures of the field of complex systems science.
+His research covers several distinct areas, including artificial life and computational synthetic evolutionary systems; theoretical modeling and experimental investigation of human collective decision making and organizational dynamics; complex adaptive networks in which dynamic changes occur in both network structure and states of network components; applications of complex systems modeling and analysis to various societal problems; and unique education/outreach activities involving K-12 students, teachers and the public.
 He founded the Binghamton Center of Complex Systems (CoCo), the Complex Systems Society US Northeast Chapter, the Northeast Regional Conference on Complex Systems (NERCCS), and the Northeast Journal of Complex Systems (NEJCS), an open-access online journal with no publication fees.
-He received a 2016 Chancellor’s Award for Excellence in Teaching.
+He received a 2016 Chancellor's Award for Excellence in Teaching and a 2022 Chancellor's Award for Excellence in Faculty Service.

 ∧ HIDE BIO ∧